-Research both locally and nationally shows us that even though most practitioners report that they know what neglect is, they frequently fail to recognise the severity or possible consequences of neglect.
-Therefore, children are often left in neglectful situations for far longer than should be the case.
+National and local research shows that many practitioners fail to recognise the severity or possible consequences of neglect and children are often left in neglectful situations for far longer than should be the case.

 Professionals must respond to neglect with the same degree of seriousness and urgency as all other forms of child abuse.
 The earlier we intervene to prevent neglect the better the outcome for the child.

-Together with its multi-agency partners the SCSP has developed a new Neglect Strategy for the city, setting out Sheffield’s approach to tackling neglect.
-The overarching aim of the strategy is to ensure the early recognition of neglect and improved responses to it by all agencies, so that the life chances of children are promptly improved and the risk of harm reduced.
+The Sheffield Children Safeguarding Partnership (SCSP) has developed a Neglect Strategy for the city to ensure the early recognition of neglect and improved responses by all agencies, so that the life chances of children are promptly improved and the risk of harm reduced.

 Understanding the Lived Experience of the Neglected Child: Tools and Resources